pioucraft/gougoule_finance_old/README.md

 in the frontend and backend folders

+Before building the app, you'll have to create a 'backups' folder inside the backend folder, where you will store all your backups.

 Finally, you will need to build the sveltekit app :

 `bun run build` (inside the frontend folder)